This is the foundation of the SABPP strategy. The time for this is now, ke nako!

 P – Positioning HR in the digital era.

-HR practitioners must assist their organisations to harness the digital technologies to find new markets, new products and services and new operational processes.
-They must be able to foresee what new skills their organisations will need to enable man and machine to achieve the best balance.
+HR practitioners must assist their organizations to harness the digital technologies to find new markets, new products and services and new operational processes.
+They must be able to foresee what new skills their organizations will need to enable man and machine to achieve the best balance.
 They must be able to find innovative ways to reskill and reassign people so that social injustice through displacement does not endanger society.